Vote For Brenda Monarrez on May 21st!

-I am a small business owner and believe in well-researched, intentional solutions for Lexington.
+I was a small business owner and believe in well-researched, intentional solutions for Lexington.
 My mission is for families and businesses to thrive.
-See how I approach the important issues facing Lexington, and let's talk.
+See how I approach the important issues facing the 4th District in Lexington, and let's talk.

-Lexington has been home for over 30 years, and 26 of those years have been in the house I purchased in the 4th district.
+I was elected to my first term as Councilwoman for Lexington's 4th District in 2022.
+Lexington has been home for over 30 years, and 27 of those years have been in the house I purchased in the 4th district.
 I come from a family who is passionate about community involvement.
 From a young age, I have had parents who modeled and instilled community engagement such as participation in neighborhood watch organizations, volunteering with public and private organizations, and being an informed citizens when exercising their right to vote.

 I am a University of Kentucky graduate, having studied Management/Economics, and lifetime member of Delta Epsilon Iota and Phi Sigma Theta, both honor societies.
 Lexington has provided me with an array of professional opportunities which gives me unique skills and abilities to effectively serve on city council.

-I am committed to bringing openness and transparency to city hall.
-I will be responsive and listen to my constituents because I genuinely care about the issues at hand.
+I have been very responsive to the needs of the residents of the 4th District.
+I listen to my constituents because I genuinely care about the issues at hand.

-I am proudly endorsed by the Fraternal Order of Police Bluegrass Lodge 4.
-I respect and understand the decisions police officers are forced to make each day.
-Police officers must receive the support, tools training and compensation they need and deserve so they can remain safe as they protect our communities.
-I will have an open dialogue with the Lexington Police Department on how we can work together for the greater good of Lexington.
-This year there have been over 120 vacancies in the police department.
+Our Public Safety (E911, Fire, Corrections and Police) must receive the support, tools training and compensation they need and deserve so they can remain safe as they protect our communities.
+I maintain an open dialogue with our Public Safety Division on how we can work together for the greater good of Lexington.
+There continues to be over 100 vacancies in the police department.
 While recruits continue to be trained, not enough are being hired to offset the number of officers who continue to resign and retire.
+While the number of homicides has decreased in 2023, crime overall is still a major issue.
 The Lexington community is struggling.
 Supporting our officers does not have to mean other needs and concerns in the community are not addressed.
 Lexington residents need access to mental health services, affordable housing, youth services and so much more.
-I am committed to addressing all of these needs, and am honored to be chosen the candidate our Police believe is best suited to address our public safety issues.
+I am committed to addressing all of these needs.

 Affordable housing uplifts residents, encourages social connections, attracts businesses and jobs and lowers crime rates.
 Access to affordable housing means families can better afford items such as food, medical care and clothing, since families with high rent burdens often must divert resources away from those needs.
-A recent report stated rent in Fayette county increased by up to 35% in 2022 over 2021 numbers.
+A report stated rent in Fayette county increased by up to 35% in 2022 over 2021 number and those rents continue to rise.
 Affordable housing improves the quality of life of residents by leading to better health, adequate jobs, financial stability and security.
 I am committed to continue supporting incentivizing creation of affordable housing in Lexington.
 Affordable housing is not a handout, it is a necessity.

 The focus of economic growth and job creation has many aspects.
 The four main factors of economic growth are land, labor, capital and entrepreneurship.
 As our city grows, our development needs to be well planned and solutions should be specific to the needs of our unique city.
-I owned my own business for the last 8 years.
+I owned my own business.
 I know the struggles businesses of all sizes are facing due to labor shortages and increased costs.
 Our city is growing and it is necessary to make sure our growth takes into account the needs our communities have today and tomorrow.